Matthew S. Collier: Flint Events During Collier's Term

-In 1988, the City of Flint’s contract for water with the City of Detroit expired.
+In 1988, the City of Flint's contract for water with the City of Detroit expired.
 Collier negotiated a new contract in conjunction with Genesee County officials to reduce water costs and increase efficiency for Flint residents.
 This contract was in effect for a number of years and preceded the Flint water crisis.

 Controversy

-In 1989, midway through Collier's four-year term in office, Michael Moore's movie, Roger & Me, premiered nationally.
-The film described the effects of General Motors' cutbacks on Flint during the 1970s and '80's.
+In 1989, midway through Collier's four-year term in office, Roger & Me, a film directed by Flint native Michael Moore, premiered nationally.
+The film described the effects of General Motors' cutbacks on Flint during the 1970s and 1980s.
+Collier contended that the town had cut its unemployment rate nearly in half in the two years Collier had been in office while GM had added jobs and the budgets were balanced to where the city had a surplus.
 According to Collier, the film "crippled the city's self-image and demoralized Flint as a whole."
 Collier stated that "the film ultimately made it increasingly difficult for him and his administration to champion the city's successes."
 Collier's administration starting receiving the sympathy of the nation and his administration was getting phone calls offering to donate literally $1 at a time to the city.

-In response to the film's release, Collier was quoted in newspapers and magazines throughout the United States, including the Wall Street Journal, The New York Times, and Time Magazine, and Collier was featured on ABC-TV's Primetime Live, and other national television programs, challenging the accuracy of the movie.
+In response to the film's release, Collier was quoted in newspapers and magazines throughout the United States, including the Wall Street Journal, The New York Times, and Time Magazine, and Collier was featured on ABC's Primetime Live, and other national television programs, challenging the accuracy of the movie.
 The film did not directly criticize Collier's mayoral performance and the events portrayed in the film took place just prior to and up to the very first months of his term as mayor.